BrianLevin/Brian-Levin-Homework-2/README.md

 ![](images1/PortfolioSS.png)

-This is My portfolio highlighting some of my completed projects.
+This is my portfolio highlighting some of my completed projects.

 ## Libraries and Frameworks